fegonzalez7/rob_unal_clase3/README.md

 ![](https://i.postimg.cc/wMLrh23Y/Screenshot-from-2022-03-04-20-44-38.png)

 ### Dynamixel_workbench package
-The *dynamixel_workbench* is neccesary to control the dynamixel interface in ROS.
-Further info about the package is availible here.
-The instalation process just require yo to run the command:
+The *dynamixel_workbench* is necessary to control the dynamixel interface in ROS.
+Further info about the package is available here.
+The installation process just requires you to run the command:
 ```console
 sudo apt install ros-noetic-dynamixel-workbench
 ```

-To confirm a successfuly installation type:
+To confirm a successful installation type:
 ```console
 rospack find dynamixel_
 ```